sorz/simplecc-rs/README.md

 * Fast

-  Use hashmap with tree structure for dictionary, faster than original OpenCC.
+  Using hashmap with tree structure, faster than original OpenCC.

 This project is used on [asstosrt-wasm](https://github.com/sorz/asstosrt-wasm).